What is azithromycin?

 What are the other treatment options?

-Doxycycline is another effective treatment option in treating chlamydia.
-Some research has suggested that it is 100% effective in treating chlamydia, but it needs to be taken twice a day for one week, which is why most people prefer to take azithromycin.
+Doxycycline is the first line treatment option in treating chlamydia.
+Some research has suggested that it is 100% effective in treating chlamydia, and needs to be taken twice a day for one week.

 Buy azithromycin online